jantman/blog/content/2007/09/bug-issue-tracking-software.md

 I recently posted the following to the DevShed forum in hope of an
 answer:

-"<span id="intelliTxt">I've spent the last 48 hours reading up on bug tracking software.
-At the moment, I'm using the SourceForge tracker for my public projects and a custom (lightweight kludge) system for internal and customer-specific stuff.
+> I've spent the last 48 hours reading up on bug
+> tracking software.
+At the moment, I'm using the SourceForge tracker for
+> my public projects and a custom (lightweight kludge) system for internal
+> and customer-specific stuff.
+>

-First off, I'm looking for something that's F/OSS and no-cost.
-Beyond that, it should have a web-based interface, preferably coded in PHP as that's what I'm most comfortable writing code for.
+> First off, I'm looking for something that's F/OSS and no-cost.
+Beyond
+> that, it should have a web-based interface, preferably coded in PHP as
+> that's what I'm most comfortable writing code for.
+>

-I've looked into many possibilities.
-At the moment, they're pretty much narrowed down to RT, FlySpray, Codetrack, Trac, and a few other america's promise rorabaugh3possibilities.
-I've immediately disregarded anything without an online demo, so some may have slipped by me.
+> I've looked into many possibilities.
+At the moment, they're pretty much
+> narrowed down to RT, FlySpray, Codetrack, Trac, and a few other
+> america's promise rorabaugh3possibilities.
+I've immediately disregarded
+> anything without an online demo, so some may have slipped by me.
+>

-I can do some coding to add a few features as needed, but here's what I'm looking for:
+> I can do some coding to add a few features as needed, but here's what
+> I'm looking for:
+>

-\1) Web-based interface
+> 1) Web-based interface
-2) Ability to handle multiple projects
+> 2) Ability to handle multiple projects
-3) Ability to handle modules/branches of a project - specifically to be used for projects which also have custom, user-specific modifications on a branch.
+> 3) Ability to handle modules/branches of a project - specifically to be
+> used for projects which also have custom, user-specific modifications on
+> a branch.
-4) \*multiple\* bug submission forms - ideally, one for team members/technical users, one (simplified) for non-technical end users, and one for non-technical users which also collects browser/OS information, as many of my projects are web-based.
+> 4) \*multiple\* bug submission forms - ideally, one for team
+> members/technical users, one (simplified) for non-technical end users,
+> and one for non-technical users which also collects browser/OS
+> information, as many of my projects are web-based.
-5) If possible, integration with CVS or SVN so that I can track commits related to a specific bug.
+> 5) If possible, integration with CVS or SVN so that I can track commits
+> related to a specific bug.
-6) Fine-grained access control.
-There should be a way to submit an anonymous (unregistered user) bug.
-Anonymous submissions and registered user submissions should be authorized on a project-by-project (or branch-by-branch) basis.
+> 6) Fine-grained access control.
+There should be a way to submit an
+> anonymous (unregistered user) bug.
+Anonymous submissions and registered
+> user submissions should be authorized on a project-by-project (or
+> branch-by-branch) basis.
 There should also be access control on viewing
-\*any\* information at all for certain projects/modules (so the same system can be used for internal-only projects).
+> \*any\* information at all for certain projects/modules (so the same
+> system can be used for internal-only projects).
+>

-I'm sure that I have a lot of other requirements, but these are the ones that stuck out in my mind.
-Also, though I don't have a system up and running yet, there's a possibility I may be moving to LDAP for all auth, so something where I could drop in a custom auth module would be a plus.
+> I'm sure that I have a lot of other requirements, but these are the ones
+> that stuck out in my mind.
+Also, though I don't have a system up and
+> running yet, there's a possibility I may be moving to LDAP for all auth,
+> so something where I could drop in a custom auth module would be a plus.
+>

-Any suggestions?
+> Any suggestions?
+>

-I know I probably won't find \*all\* of this in one place, but I'd like to minimize the amount of programming I have to do.
-After all, starting a new programming project to track bugs in an existing one isn't especially efficient."
+> I know I probably won't find \*all\* of this in one place, but I'd like
+> to minimize the amount of programming I have to do.
+After all, starting
+> a new programming project to track bugs in an existing one isn't
+> especially efficient.

 We'll see what happens out of it.